 Tempe Public Library

-Tempe Public Library has added a ton of links on their Tempe at Home page to keep kids and adults entertained.
+While the Tempe Public Library has reopened, they have added a ton of links on their Tempe at Home page to keep kids and adults entertained.
 Here you’ll find arts and crafts projects, coloring pages, book recommendations, a digital library for library card holders, and links to museums and cultural venues from around the world that are offering online tours, such as the Louvre and the Guggenheim.

 Tempe Plays at Home

 The Tempe Parks and Recreation team wants to help people stay active while maintaining social distancing guidelines.
 Visit their Tempe Plays at Home webpage for links to workout and adaptive fitness videos.
 They also have a different activity theme for each day of the week.
-Each weekday morning, look for a themed #TempePlaysAtHome activity on Facebook at Tempe Parks & Rec and Instagram at Tempe Parks & Rec.
-Examples of daily themes are Make it Monday and Work out Wednesday.
+Also, look for themed #TempePlaysAtHome activities and facility updates on Facebook at Tempe Parks & Rec and Instagram at Tempe Parks & Rec.

-The Phoenix Zoo has an online Digital Safari where you’ll find videos, photos, fact sheets, games and animal pages where you can learn about your favorite zoo residents.
+While currently closed to the public, the Phoenix Zoo has an online Digital Safari where you’ll find videos, photos, fact sheets, games and animal pages where you can learn about your favorite zoo residents.
 Don’t miss the video of the sloth eating a rose or the anteater taking a bubble bath!
+The zoo is also offering a Cruise the Zoo drive-thru experience August 6-10.
+Visit their website for more details.

 Gallery at Tempe Center for the Arts (TCA)